 The aim of the Prevent Statement is to create and maintain a safe, healthy and supportive learning and working environment for our pupils, staff and visitors alike.
 We recognise that extremism and exposure to extremist materials and influences can lead to poor outcomes for pupils.
-We further recognise that if we fail to challenge extremist views we are failing to protect our pupils from potential harm.
+We further recognise that if we fail to challenge extremist views we are failing to protect our pupils from potential harm as they can be vulnerable to extremist ideas and radicalization.
 As such the Prevent agenda will be addressed as a safeguarding concern.
 The Prevent Statement applies to everyone working at or attending the school.